 LAW JD 713

 This seminar will focus on improving students' persuasive writing skills through a series of assignments and in-class exercises.
 Students will draft a variety of documents designed to persuade, including a statement of the facts and memos in support of motions.
 Some legal research will be necessary for these assignments, but the emphasis will be on writing, not on research.
 Students will complete multiple drafts of these documents, meet individually with the instructor to discuss the drafts, and engage in peer editing of their classmates' papers to improve their own writing skills.
 The class will also include discussions of persuasive writing strategies, comparisons of examples of good and bad persuasive writing, and in-class writing exercises.
 Students will be graded on the basis of their written work, their peer editing work, and on their classroom participation.
 There will be no final exam.
 ENROLLMENT LIMIT: 14 students.
-NOTES: This seminar does not satisfy the Upper-class Writing Requirement.
-This seminar satisfies the Upper-class Professional Skills requirement. ** A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+NOTES: This class does not satisfy the upper-class writing requirement.
+GRADING NOTICE: This class does not offer the CR/NC/H option. ** A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.